Download

 VisionEval should start automatically after you finish the installation.
 If you chose one of the source code installations (downloading a snapshot or using a local clone) you will still need to run ve.build() (with RTools installed) to create a runnable version, then do ve.run() to start it.

-Once you have a running version, the folders you set up as your “VE_HOME” and “VE_RUNTIME” will contain startup files to launch VisionEval with your version of R. Navigate either the home or runtime folders, then double click one of the startup files:
+Once you have a running version, the folders you set up as your “VE_HOME” (location of VisionEval code) and “VE_RUNTIME” (location of VisionEval models) will contain startup files to launch VisionEval with your version of R. Navigate to either of these folders, then double click one of the startup files:

 Getting Started

-Once R starts and you have been welcomed to VisionEval, you can follow the instructions under “Editing and Running Models” on the Getting Started page.
+Once R starts and you have been welcomed to VisionEval, you can follow the instructions under “Workflow” and “Editing and Running Models” on the Getting Started page.

 Requirements